eljaouadimazen/Auto-Doc/README.md

 ---
 ## Purpose

 Auto-Doc is a secure AI-powered documentation generator for GitHub repositories, now powered by an agentic multi-agent system aligned with AST parsing and built using Object-Oriented Programming (OOP) principles.
-It fetches a public repository, analyzes its code structure through specialized agents, sanitizes sensitive data using entropy-based detection and custom rules, and generates professional documentation via Groq or OpenAI LLMs.
+It fetches a public repository, analyzes its code structure through specialized agents, sanitizes sensitive data using entropy-based detection and custom rules, and generates professional documentation via Groq, Gemini, OpenRouter, or local Ollama LLMs.

 ## Documentation Sections